runemadsen/Cakemix/README.md

 Tell us how to imporve the documentation.
 This is meant to be easy to use, which means being easy to understand, which means good documentation.
 What will improve that?

+### The Name

+"Cakemix" refers to something where the ingredients have been put together in advance of your needing them.

+It also refers to the mid-20th century American song "If I Knew You Were Comin' I'd've Baked a Cake" -- Cakemix is designed to receive data from any user or project without needing to know in advance that data would be showing up.

+Thanks to Rune, the cake is not a lie.